 Write a report comparing features in similar but different products.
 I.e. InDesign versus Madcap Flare.
 What are their strengths and weaknesses?
 If you can’t afford these products, then pick free or open-source alternatives.
 Also, charts.
 Lots of charts.
 People love charts.

-Demonstrates: 🔍 Curiosity, 📰 Rhetoric
+Demonstrates: 🔍 Curiosity, 📰 Structure

 Accessibility Audit #